k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

    Note that TDM implementation sets the **enable_masking** and **enable_sequences** session level keys to either **true** or **false** based on the TDM task's attributes.
 For example, the **MaskingSequence** Actor generates a new ID value when the task replaces the sequences of the copied entities.
 Else, the original ID is returned.

-* **useEnvironment**, indicates whether to separate the masked value per environment.
+* **useEnvironment** - indicates whether to separate the masked value per environment.
 When set to **true**, it generates a new masked value in each environment.
 When set to **false**, the same masked value is used across all environments.
-* **useExecutionId**, indicates whether to use the Execution ID during the flow run whereby the Execution ID is a unique string generated each time the flow is run.
+* **useExecutionId** - indicates whether to use the Execution ID during the flow run whereby the Execution ID is a unique string generated each time the flow is run.
 When set to **true**, it generates a new masked value in each execution.
 When set to **false**, the same masked value is used across different executions.
-* **useInstanceId**, indicates whether to use the Instance ID as part of the masking cache.
+* **useInstanceId** - indicates whether to use the Instance ID as part of the masking cache.
-* **hashedInputValue**, indicates whether to store the original or the hashed input value.
+* **hashedInputValue** - indicates whether to store the original or the hashed input value.
 By default, the hashed value is stored.
 When set to **false**, it disables caching and stores the original value.
-* **interface**, the interface to be used to cache the masked values.
+* **interface** - the interface to be used to cache the masked values.
 This interface might be either any SQL DB interface defined in Fabric or the Fabric server memory.
   * When the SQL DB interface is set, the **masking_cache** table under the [k2masking keyspace](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md) is used to cache the masked values.
 The data kept in this table reflect the settings of the Actor's input arguments.
   * If the **k2masking** keyspace does not exist, create it using the **masking-create-cache-table.flow** example or using the installation SQL script provided as part of the Masking library.
   * IN-MEMORY interface is useful for testing only since it can only be used in a single node configuration.
-* **verifyUnique**, determines whether different input values can be masked to the same masked value.
+* **verifyUnique** - determines whether different input values can be masked to the same masked value.
 The uniqueness is checked per **original value** (masked value) and **maskingId**.
 In addition the uniqueness is checked per environment if the useEnvironment is set to true, and per execution id if the useExecutionId is set to true.
 Set this parameter to **true** if the masked value should be unique.
 For example, when masking an SSN, the masked value must be unique.

   Notes:
     * Set the **useExecutionId** to **false**, **useEnvironment** to **true**, and the **verifyUnique** to **true** to get unique masked values on a given field per environment for all executions.
     * If interface is **IN-MEMORY**, uniqueness is checked on a single node only and not across DC or Cluster.
     * If interface is **NONE**, no uniqueness check is done.

-* **onEmpty**, determines what to do with the input value when it is either an empty string or NULL:
+* **onEmpty** - determines what to do with the input value when it is either an empty string or NULL:

   * **LEAVE_EMPTY** - return the input value as is.
   * **MASK_NO_CACHE** - mask an empty value but don't cache it.